A computational study of accelerating, steady and fading negative streamers in ambient air: Conclusions and outlook

 In addition, we have the following minor conclusions: \begin{itemize} \item In different background fields, negative streamer fading is highly similar, although fading occurs earlier in a lower background field.
-The channel conductivity disappears, and the ratio $v/v_\mathrm{dmax}$ decreases to about one.
-As the fading resembles the opposite of an avalanche-to-streamer transition, we refer to it as a streamer-to-avalanche transition. \item It is hard to uniquely define when a negative streamer has faded.
+The channel conductivity disappears, and the ratio $v/v_\mathrm{dmax}$ decreases to about one. \item It is hard to uniquely define when a negative streamer has faded.
 We have proposed several criteria, based on e.g., the maximal electric field or the ratio $v/v_\mathrm{dmax}$. \item There are different definitions of the streamer diameter.
 The electrodynamic diameter is usually larger than the optical diameter, with an approximately constant ratio of about two between them for steady negative streamers. \end{itemize}